hapax/hapax.github.io/assets/mindjam.md

 indefensible) views of time and physics.-->

-Sometimes, people invoke the randomness of quantum mechanics to support the possible choice of B.
+Sometimes, people invoke the randomness of quantum mechanics to ground the possibility of choosing B.
 As we've just argued, quantum indeterminacy isn't enough to buy free will; you also need the non-existence of the future.
 But it's also clear that, if free will is about meaningful choice,